Tenses

 The can won’t start.

 We use past indefinite far complete finished actions.
-This form is often used
+This form is often used in stories.
+We often use it to talk about when things happened.

 As: I read two chapters yesterday.